jotx19/nextjs-demo/README.md

 # Central

-This repository contains the source code for the "Central" website.
+This repository contains the source code for the portfolio website.
 The website was created to demonstrate a concept and was developed in just 1 hour.

 ## Overview